just-buildsystem/justbuild/doc/concepts/profiling.md

 Collection of build data, if desired, should be done routinely.
-For the build-sharing use case it is not known ahead of time, which invocation will be the intersting one.
+For the build-sharing use case it is not known ahead of time, which invocation will be the interesting one.
 Also, statistics over invocations are much more informative, if the data is complete (or at least sampled in an unbiased way).
 Therefore, the build-data collection should be configured in a configuration file.
 The